Tuition + Financial Aid

 For more information, see the Federal Student Aid Information Center.

 Starting with the Class of 2013, the Conway School has offered a handful of need-based grants.
 Over time, the school’s ability to offer grant aid has gradually increased.
 As Conway raises funds from generous donors, including many alums of the school, we’ve been able to offer more grants.
-For the 2016-17 school year, we’re offering need-based grants up to $5000.
 These grant awards are available to students who apply for federal Direct Loans and are financially eligible.
 On a case-by-case basis, we are sometimes able to offer need-based grants to international students who are not eligible for US federal aid.

 Students who have completed a course at the Yestermorrow Design/Build School may apply for a $2000 grant to attend Conway’s 10-month Ecological Design Master’s program.
 Read more